muhammadsalah/Blockchain-weekends/README.md

 ##							DISCLAIMER																	##

 This lab has been fairly due to the help of many other useful material by:
-Ivan Vankov
+Ivan Vankov,
-Nick Gaski
+Nick Gaski,
-Jae Duk Seo
+Jae Duk Seo,
-Joshua Rippon
+Joshua Rippon,
-Jeff Garatt
+Jeff Garatt.

 ##							Source Code																	##
 Please clone the following repository in order to continue with the lab.